apache/brooklyn-server/README.md

 # Cloudsoft Container Service

-This project contains entities and other items for using Apache Brooklyn in a container ecosystem.
+This project contains entities and other items for using Cloudsoft AMP in a container ecosystem.

 ## Docker Engine